NikkideVries/classification_telco_project/README.md

         - $H_a$: Internet type and churn are dependent on each other. <br>
         - Answer: We reject the null hypothesis: Internet type and churn are independent of each other.
 Therefore, Internet type and churn are dependent on each other.

+### Summary:
+- How often do people churn: Not often, in the data about 73 percent of customer do not churn.
+- Is churn impacted by type of service: Fiber churns more often compared to other.
+- Is churn impacted by finalnical features: Churn is mostly impacted by montly charges compared to tenure and total charges.
+- Interesting things found in the data: Services are not utilized often.

-### Recommendations:
+### Recomendations:
-Based on everything I looked at I would recommend:<br><br>
 - Figuring out a way to make services such as streaming more desirable.
-They could lead to even more profit.<br>
+They could lead to even more profit.
-    - Looking at making services such as online protection and tech support more available or more advertising.<br> Based on churn:<br>
+- Looking at making servcies such as online protection, and tech support, more avaliable or more advertising.
-    - Talk to senior citizens and discuss methods that could make options to stay at telco easier.
-Maybe they are getting overwhelmed by technology or don't understand how to properly work with the services provided by Telco.<br>
+- Talk to senior citizens and disccuss methods that could make options to stay at telco easier.
+Maybe they are getting overwhelmed by tecnology or don't understand how to properly work with the services provided by Telco.<br>
-    - Try lowering the cost of Fiber, it may be to expensive month to month which is why people may be churning. <br>
+- Try lowering the cost of Fiber, it may be to expensive month to month which is why people may be churning.
-    - Advertise the other contracts with incentives or deals to make them more appeling to lower the amount of customers that use month-to-month service.<br>
+- Advertise the other contracts with incentives or deals to make them more appeling to lower the amount of customers that use month to month service.<br>

+### Next steps:
+- Improving functions to make work flow smoother
+- Try to combinded functions
+- Look a combined varibles in hypothesis testing
+- Senior Citizen: How old are these individuals?
+Can we make an age column
+ - What do streaming services provide?
+Why do customers decline?
+- Take more time to look at the data and make new features.